-The first round of ratings will be conducted by NQF Staff, which include the Chief Scientific Officer (an internist), and other NQF clinical staff.
-A group of staff members will review each metric and the scores will be added and averaged.
-For the purpose of this project, metrics with a summary score of nine or over to be high.
+The first round of ratings will be conducted by NQF staff, including the Chief Scientific Officer (an internist) and other NQF clinical staff.
+A group of staff members will review each metric, and their scores will be added and averaged.
+For the purpose of this project, metrics with a summary score of seven or more will be considered a high rating.

 The results of the measure environmental scan will be shared with the Committee.
 The methodology will be employed in the selection of quality measures that are considered "interoperability sensitive" as well as used during the initial selection of the metrics by the NQF staff.
-The committee will be divided into separate groups that will review the chosen metrics using the same methodology.
+The Committee will divide into separate groups that will review the chosen metrics using the same methodology.
 The project will compare the scores to define a final measure set.